time-link/timelink-docs/docs/Reference/Timelink_home.md

 	│ .timelink-project # place holder file to indicate this is a timelink project directory
 ## Multi-user, multi-project timelink-home

-In a multi-prioject installation the web app will serve multiple projects and users, and timelink_home is a directory that contains multiple project directories, in a `projects` subdirectory, and other support directories.
+In a multi-project installation the web app will serve multiple projects and users, and timelink_home is a directory that contains a `projects` with mujltiple subdirectories, and other support directories.

 	├── multiproject-dir  <-timelink-home
 		├── projects
 		│   ├── test-project
 		│   │   ├── database
-		│   │   │   └── sqlite
+		│   │   │   └── sqlite  <-- each project its database
 		│   │   ├── identifications
 		│   │   ├── inferences
 		│   │   ├── notebooks